Introduction to Event Marketing Strategies

 5. Social Media

-Social media has now emerged as a popular medium to promote events, stage shows, and road shows.
-FaceBook, Twitter, Linkedin, and Google plus can be effectively used to create important announcements regarding the events on a daily basis with good graphics, photographs, infographics.
-The number of shares, likes, and comments would be dependent on the quality of the postings and relevance to the event and the consumer.
-An event can be created in Facebook weeks ahead of the event and get responses from participants either as likely to go, going, or not going.
+Social media has now emerged as a popular medium to promote events, stage shows, and roadshows.
+Facebook, Twitter, Linkedin, and Google plus can be effectively used to create important announcements regarding the events on a daily basis with good graphics, photographs, infographics.
+The number of shares, likes and comments would be dependent on the quality of the postings and relevance to the event and the consumer.
+An event can be created on Facebook weeks ahead of the event and get responses from participants either as likely to go, going, or not going.
 Although this cannot rely on a hundred percent, it can be used to assess the importance of the event in the consumer minds.

 Blog posts and articles can also be boosted through FaceBook, Twitter, and LinkedIn.
 It pays to use paid promotional options in social media rather than using the free services as it will enhance the geographical reach, increase likes and shares and also lead to more conversions.

 Rachel Stephan, President of Sensor/Event Marketing Strategies, clients want to know that their event is being seen by the right people in the right places to ensure maximum visibility and registration.
-Jay Baer, social media expert opines that if you want attendees and followers to share your social posts, they need to be interesting enough to warrant it.
-Sharing of content is not enough, followers have to be engaged and content should be interesting to share and discuss.
+Jay Baer, a social media expert, opines that if you want attendees and followers to share your social posts, they need to be interesting enough to warrant it.
+Sharing of content is not enough, followers have to be engaged, and content should be interesting to share and discuss.